anamgonzalez/Freely/README.md

 Freely is a web based geolocation application that lets the user find free events near their current location.
 It uses EventBrite and MapBox API's.
 The application has a front-end of HTML, CSS, JavaScript, React.
 The backend consists of ruby on rails.

 # Getting Started
-Simply download the zip file to get started.
+Simply clone the respository file to get started.
 In the command line type `bundle install`
+`yarn install`
+`rails db:drop db:create db:migrate db:seed`
+ open a PostgreSQL server and
+ run `rails s` in the terminal

 # Prerequisites